The Pancreas: Trypsin, Protein Digestion, and Pancreatitis

 Rarely, a significant amount of trypsin collects in the pancreas.
-If the pancreas is unable to inactivate or remove this trypsin, the pancreas begins to digest itself.
+If the pancreas is unable to inactivate or remove this trypsin, the organ begins to digest itself.
 As a result, it becomes inflamed, a condition known as pancreatitis.

 Pancreatitis may be acute or chronic.
 Acute pancreatitis arises suddenly and lasts for a short time (provided it's treated).
 It ranges from a relatively minor problem to a severe or even life-threatening disease.
 Chronic pancreatitis lasts for a long time or occurs repeatedly.
-The continuous or repeated damage to the pancreas may lead to the creation of fibrous scar tissue and the loss of function in the pancreas.
+The continuous or repeated damage to the pancreas may lead to the creation of fibrous scar tissue and the loss of function in the organ.

 Symptoms of pancreatitis may include:

 - abdominal pain, which may radiate to the back of the body

 - abdominal pain that is worse after eating